French Regional Elections

 How do French regional elections work?

 The regional election process is very similar to that of the municipal elections (élections municipales), in which voters vote for a list of candidates, usually based on political parties, or alliances of parties.
-There are usually two rounds of voting on two subsequent Sundays (voting always takes place on Sundays in France).

 In the first round: